 Topics E to M

 Please help save energy by shutting off lights and unneeded appliances.
-Keep your thermostat at a moderate temperature and adjust for personal preferences in temperature with clothing, blankets, etc. We ask that you refrain from opening windows in the winter.
+Keep your thermostat at a moderate temperature and adjust for personal preferences in temperature with clothing, blankets, etc. We ask you refrain from opening windows in the winter.
 This not only wastes energy, but it is also possible that your window may freeze open, resulting in damage.
 Check here for tips regarding conservation of energy http://www.csbsju.edu/csbfacilitiesmanagement/energy/conservation.htm

-Do not leave boxes, bikes, or other items in the hallways or in front of the doors of your building, residential hall, or apartment.
+Do not leave boxes, bikes, or other items in the hallways or in front of the doors of your building, residence hall, or apartment.
 Exits and windows cannot be blocked as this poses a threat to safety.
 Do not hang anything from fire sprinkler heads or pipes as this may cause the sprinklers to malfunction and cause damage to college property as well as personal items of campus residents.
 Also, please refer to the "appliance" section of this handbook for information on appliances prohibited in campus housing .
 Failure to comply with this policy can result in fines and official follow-up in the conduct process.

-The sale, possession and use of some non-explosive and non-aerial consumer fireworks are permitted in Minnesota effective April 30, 2002: however, all fireworks are still prohibited on the private property at the College of Saint Benedict campus.
+The sale, possession and use of some non-explosive and non-aerial consumer fireworks are permitted in Minnesota effective April 30, 2002; however, all fireworks are still prohibited on the private property at the College of Saint Benedict campus.
 Any fireworks found on the College of Saint Benedict campus will be confiscated and are non-returnable.
 Person(s) in violation of campus policy or Minnesota law are subject to campus or criminal sanctions.

-A responsible host will have spoken to all roommates prior to inviting any guest and will understand that she is responsible for her guest and his or her behavior.
-Should problems between roommates or a living group arise as a result of conflicts over guests, please contact your RA, CA, or RD for assistance.
+A responsible host will have spoken to all roommates prior to inviting any guest and will understand she is responsible for her guest and his or her behavior.
+Should problems between roommates or a living group arise as a result of conflicts over guests, please contact your RA, CA, or RD/AC for assistance.

 Guests are permitted on a limited basis during break periods for students who remain on campus.